Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

     sudo apt install matplotlib
     sudo apt install numpy

-Or if you already installed requirements.txt and ran the program, but had a matplotlib or numpy error:
+Or if you already installed requirements.txt and ran the program, but had a matplotlib error:

 .. code-block:: python

     pip uninstall matplotlib
-    pip uninstall numpy
     sudo apt install matplotlib

-    sudo apt install numpy
+As of Nov 2023, we noticed some issues installing the necessary dependencies using Python 3.12 and the corresponding pip.
+If you experience this issue, please revert to Python 3.11 until it is resolved.

 2   Run Python Program